Do you want to learn about reconciliation and Indigenous land rights?

 If you are nodding yes, then this program is for you!

-The FRESH CONNECTIONS Film Program is an online workshop that brings together people from across BC, to produce short video poems that explore local histories and current land rights issues, in the context of reconciliation.
+The FRESH CONNECTIONS Film Program is an online workshop that brings together people from across BC, to produce short video poems exploring local histories and current land rights issues, in the context of reconciliation.

 In this FREE program, you will: